 Exercising your Miniature Pinscher Chihuahua mix

-There’s a good chance your Miniature Pinscher Chihuahua mix will require two good walks and daily outdoor play sessions where he can run around.
+There’s a good chance your Miniature Pinscher Chihuahua mix will require plenty of exercise.
+Two good walks and daily outdoor play sessions may become part of your routine.

-Being small is a health advantage for dogs, but being too tiny can create some special problems.
+Being small is a health advantage for dogs.
+However, being too tiny can create some special problems.

 The Miniature Pinscher and Chihuahua share quite a few health concerns that could be passed on.

 Little dogs have little mouths and teeth crowding makes decay more likely.